UK inquest begins into attack on bridge, Parliament

 - Man-eating tiger a symptom of conflict over habitat in India

-The proceedings included brief portraits of the victims.
+“He was my best friend, my husband and my everything,” she said.
+“I was so lucky to have had 25 wonderful years with the man of my dreams.
+He made me laugh every single day.
+I cherish every single memory we made.”

+She added: “No words will bring Kurt back or anyone else who has died senselessly in such cowardly attacks on humanity.”

 The inquest is expected to determine the cause of death for each victim.